 The Valuer-General of South Australia is the state's independent authority on property valuations and oversees all significant government property valuations and council rating valuations.

-A database of all properties in the state is maintained, with property details updated from a range of sources, including local council development approvals and property inspection programs undertaken by the State Valuation Office.
+A database of all properties in the state is maintained, with property details updated from a range of sources, including local council development approvals and property inspection programs undertaken by the Office of the Valuer-General.
 This database includes information about:

 - land use - eg residential, commercial or industrial

 - physical details about the land - including the size, construction and condition of improvements.